lstolcman/lstolcman.github.io/content/post/initial-dev-config.md

 # Git

-A version control, which anybody should be familiar with (at least when one is a developer ;)).
+A version control, which anybody should be familiar with (at least when one is a developer :grinning:).

 The configuration is simple two steps - ssh keys generation, and `.gitconfig`